yume-chan/ya-webadb/packages/adb/README.md

 ## Connection

-This library doesn't tie with a specific transportation method.
+This library doesn't tie to a specific transportation method.

-Instead, a `Backend` is responsible for transferring packets in its own way (USB, WebSocket, etc).
+Instead, a `Backend` is responsible for transferring data in its own way (USB, WebSocket, etc).

 ### Backend

+#### `connect`

+Establishes a connection with the device.

+If a backend doesn't have extra steps to establish the connection, it can omit the `connect` method implementation.

 #### `read`